kmfeng/Knowledge_Distillation_AD/README.md

 Furthermore, Anomaly Localization have been performed on MVTecAD dataset.

 MNIST, Fashion-MNIST and CIFAR-10 datasets will be downloaded by Torchvision.
-You have to download [MVTec AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/), [Head CT hemorrhage](http://www.kaggle.com/felipekitamura/head-ct-hemorrhage), and [Brain MRI Images for Brain Tumor Detection](http://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection), and unpack them into the `Dataset` folder.
+You have to download [MVTecAD](https://www.mvtec.com/company/research/datasets/mvtec-ad/), [Head CT hemorrhage](http://www.kaggle.com/felipekitamura/head-ct-hemorrhage), and [Brain MRI Images for Brain Tumor Detection](http://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection), and unpack them into the `Dataset` folder.

 ### 3- Train the Model: